collinalexbell/HackMatrix/game-design.md

   - if permissions
 - interact with screens that others own
   - if permissions of course
+- talk with others
+- VRChat like muting system... etc

 ## Technology
 $ X Window to allow IDE